BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 Widgets are typically more stable, but changes made by one user are still synchronized to all other active clients.
 This requires us to have a robust system for two-way data synchronization between VueX and individual components.

-If external clients can modify widgets, they can also remove them.
+If other components and clients can modify widgets, they can also remove them.
-Widget components should have a robust solution for their `Widget` suddenly becoming null.
+Widget components must have a robust solution for their `Widget` suddenly becoming null.
 This solution preferably does not involve `if (widget.value !== null)` checks in every single function and computed property.

 By design, VueX requires us to send the entire configuration blob (eg. `Widget`, `Block`) when making a change.